UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 100%;"}
 *Fig 9.
 Quantitative results for HAT compared to other methods [1].*

+(TODO: EXPLAIN WHAT HAT, HAT-S, AND HAT-L ARE)

 Quantitatively, in terms of peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM), two standard metrics for image reconstruction, HAT outperforms its peers (if only slightly).

 The HAT is a notable modification of the Swin transformer architecture, designed for super resolution, due to its large practical receptive field; while all SR methods have an entire image to work with as input, it takes effort and specific design to actually use the information that is there in an efficient manner, which can be crucial to reconstructing an image correctly.
 Judging by its quantitative results, the future state-of-the-art in SR will likely be driven, to some degree, by the development of methods that are designed to produce even larger receptive fields.